 Subjects will occasionally mistakenly swap their ratings when using the CCR scale (e.g., mark "Much better" when intending to mark "Much worse").
 This is unavoidable due to human error.
 These unintentional score swapping events will introduce a type of error into the subjective data that is not present in ACR and DCR data.

 The accuracy of CCR is influenced by the randomized presentation of stimuli 1 and 2.
 For example, when comparing reference and processed video, if the reference stimulus is presented first 90% of the time, then CCR will contain the same bias seen in the DCR method.

+The CCR method is appropriate when comparing impairments that are nearly equal in quality (e.g., to find the optimal set of compression settings).